 More than 16 million Americans provide unpaid care to someone suffering from dementia.
 Caring for someone with dementia can take a big physical and emotional toll.
 If your self-care suffers, then the person you are caring for will suffer as well.

 If you enjoy exercising, try incorporating a nice walk outside with the person you are caring for, or take them out for your favorite ice cream treat.
-Ask for help from friends or family when needed, or take advantage of local services for additional support.
+Ask for help from friends or family when needed, or take advantage of our home care services for additional support.
 Caring for someone can be very rewarding, but challenging, so don’t forget to make yourself a priority when you can.